 BPH has just learnt that Roger Mayne died of a heart attached on Saturday, 7 June.
 A fuller obituary will be published later today.
 BPH sends its condolences to his wife Ann Jellicoe, their daughter Katkin and son Tom.

-Tom Gitterman of his New…Continue
+Tom Gitterman of his New York Gallery wrote in an…Continue

 Added by Michael Pritchard on June 9, 2014 at 9:30 — No Comments

 Doha News reports that plans for the proposed Qatar-based International Media Museum in Doha have been scrapped amidst staff and budget reductions.
 Several senior staff working on the Media collections have recently left.
 The newspaper reports that: 'QMA employees have also alleged that teams working on plans for three proposed museums – the Pearl,…Continue

 Added by Michael Pritchard on June 4, 2014 at 20:30 — No Comments